gregnewman/django-seamoss/README.rst

 2. Menu items can be linked to internal pages via a dropdown or external sites via a textfield.
 3. Markup language dropdown provided in the admin with a override for tinymce if it is installed.
 4. Basic key/value settings administration
+5. Creation of content blocks for use in sidebars, footers, etc.

 Roadmap:
 ========